javier-solis/javsolis.dev/README.md

-A WIP personal website.
+My personal website.

-# Foreword

-Description coming soon...

-# Finished Features

-Listing them soon...

-# Possible Future Features
+## Future Features

-Will sort by priority soon...
+### High Priority
+- [ ] Eliminate JavaScript code.
+Make appropriate replacements using Rust.
+  - [ ] Implement static site generation using Rust: pre-render one-time modifications at build time and output the result to the `/doc` folder.
+  - [ ] Use Rust to generate client-side WebAssembly for interactive elements, starting with the color theme toggle.
+- [ ] Move `iconConfigs` object to a standalone JSON file.

+### Unsorted

 - [ ] Add expertise/field-of-interest next to current role/position.
-Example: EdTech Dev or something like that
+Example: "EdTech Dev" or something similar
-- [ ] New section for "personal statement"
+- [ ] New section for "personal statement"  or "summary"
 - [ ] New section or page: `/stack` to highlight the software suite I use on a daily basis (dev and/or general)
 - [ ] To projects add: dates, role, skills involved
 - [ ] Continue to add icons where applicable